Organizational Psychology (MSc and PG Dip)

 Singapore-based Orgnaizational Psychology graduate Janet Wong said: "The course not only covered relevant and practical modules that I'm passionate about which I can apply in my job, but also provided me with the ease of studying almost anywhere in the world."
 You can watch a clip of Janet talking about her study experience on our YouTube channel (see above right).

 Study at your own pace

 Provided you complete the Masters or Postgraduate Diploma within five years, you can study at your own pace.
 As a guide, if you wish to complete in the minimum study period, you should be prepared to study 20 hours per week during the academic session.
-Academic sessions run from January to July in 2013-2014 and from September until July in 2014-2015.
+Academic sessions run from September until July in 2014-2015.

 Summary of key dates

 |Application deadline||30 July|

 |Registration deadline||31 August|

 We also offer an MSc and Postgraduate Diploma in Human Resource Management.

 MSc: The following 8 modules (8 X 15 credits) plus a Research project module (60 Credits).

 Postgraduate Diploma: The following 8 modules (8 X 15 credits).